Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Experiments

 \section{Experiments}

-We show results for $k$-CBS on two model families and datasets, which illustrate different patterns in near-verbatim extraction: (i)~\textsc{OLMo 2} (7B, 13B, 32B)~\citep{olmo2} on sequences from $10{,}000$ Wikipedia articles from its training data (Dolma 1.7~\citep{dolma}); and (ii)~\textsc{Llama 2} (7B, 13B, 70B) on \emph{The Great Gatsby} from the Books3 corpus, which is known to be in \textsc{Llama}'s training data~\citep{touvron2023llamaopenefficientfoundation, kadreyamendedconsolidated}.
-In these experiments, we use baseline and $\levshort$-$\varepsilon$-pruned $k$-CBS with $k\!=\!40$, beam width $\bw\!=\!20$, $\varepsilon\!=\!5$, prefix length $\prelen\!=\!50$, suffix length $\suflen\!=\!50$, and minimum extraction probability $\taumin\!=\!0.001$.
-Additional details (e.g., runtime comparisons, \href{https://github.com/pasta41/probabilistic-extraction-toolkit}{code}), extraction experiments, negative controls, and investigations of $k$-CBS algorithm parameters are in Appendix~\ref{app:sec:experiments}.\looseness=-1
+In the main paper, we show results for $k$-CBS on two model families and datasets, which illustrate different patterns in near-verbatim extraction: (i)~\textsc{OLMo 2} (7B, 13B, 32B)~\citep{olmo2} on sequences from $10{,}000$ Wikipedia articles from its training data (Dolma 1.7~\citep{dolma}); and (ii)~\textsc{Llama 2} (7B, 13B, 70B) on \emph{The Great Gatsby} from the Books3 corpus, which is known to be in \textsc{Llama}'s training data~\citep{touvron2023llamaopenefficientfoundation, kadreyamendedconsolidated}.
+In these experiments, we use baseline and $\levshort$-pruned $k$-CBS with $k\!=\!40$, beam width $\bw\!=\!20$, $\varepsilon\!=\!5$, prefix length $\prelen\!=\!50$, suffix length $\suflen\!=\!50$, and minimum extraction probability $\taumin\!=\!0.001$.
+Additional details (e.g., runtime, \href{https://github.com/pasta41/probabilistic-extraction-toolkit}{code}, \href{https://afedercooper.info/near-verbatim/}{visualizations}), extraction experiments, negative controls, and investigations of $k$-CBS algorithm parameters are in Appendix~\ref{app:sec:experiments}.\looseness=-1